optionalg/learner-profiles/README.md

 ![Anya](img/anya.png)

-1. Anya, 40, has lived in Krakow her whole life.
+1. Anya, 40, has lived in Kraków her whole life.
    She is raising two teenage children on her own, and as the time nears for them to leave home, she is contemplating a career change.